 To get my 6-year-old fella to eat more veggies, I’ve come to notice that if he is there helping me prepare what we’re eating, he is much more apt to try and LIKE it!
-He was also pretty excited to help use the Ninja Food processor that he and his daddy got me for Christmas.
-So I got him chopping away – he helped chop and prepare almost everything that went into the food processor – the avocados, garlic, onion, lime juice, chilies, spices and tomatoes.
+So I got him chopping away – he helped chop and prepare almost everything – the avocados, garlic, onion, lime juice, chilies, spices and tomatoes.

-Harrison got a little excited with the food processor, and we ended up with a creamier guacamole – which is great.
-I also really love a chunky guacamole, where you have bits and pieces of onion, avocado, garlic and tomato.
-To make a chunky guacamole, simply pulse your food processor (or blender) just a few times – it will incorporate and break everything up, but still remain chunky.
-We ended up just chopping the tomatoes by hand, and stirring those in at the end, rather than pureeing them with the rest of the ingredients.
-It gives it a nice pop of color intermixed with the green.
-Perfect for Cinco de Mayo!
+I really love a chunky guacamole, where you have bits and pieces of onion, avocado, garlic and tomato.
+To make a chunky guacamole, simply chop up your ripe avocados as you would all of your other ingredients.
+You can also pulse your food processor (or blender) just a few times – it will incorporate and break everything up, but still remain chunky.
+This guacamole is definitely perfect for Cinco de Mayo!

 Here is how this fantastically fresh, easy and clean-eating friendly dip comes together:

 *If you’re rather strict on clean eating, you can fire-roast your own chili pepper at home, simply by roasting over an open burner until the skin blackens.
 Once cool, peel off the blackened skin, and you’ll have a deliciously roasted chili pepper.